anas-786ss/product-docs/slides.md

 2. **Backend:** Python Django
 3. **DB:** PostgreSQL

-This setup ensures high availability.

 ---

+# End of Presentation

-# Thank You
+Thank you.

-For access to the repository, please contact:
-**23f3003127@ds.study.iitm.ac.in**